INNERCITY SHAKESPEARE ENSEMBLE

 With the support and mentorship of BAFTA Los Angeles and its industry professionals membership, George Washington Prep School presented two performances of Shakespeare’s Romeo and Juliet.

 The cast of Romeo and Juliet, Curtis Smith, A’Donus Gillett and Kaylin Bilal and Dr. Melanie Curtis-Andrews invited to attend special screening of “The Tempest” and meet with Dame Helen Mirren and director Julie Taymor.
 June 16th 2011.

 How You Can Help

-This year we are expanding the number of productions which will be enable us to engage even more students from the entire city.
+Each year we continue to create new productions which has enabled us to engage even more students from the entire city.
 We are seeking financial contributions as well as volunteers and mentors for our programs.
-By supporting ICSE you can sustain this program to change young lives and breathe renewed life into Shakespeare’s legacy.
+By supporting InnerCity Shakespeare Ensemble you can sustain this program to change young lives and breathe renewed life into Shakespeare’s legacy.

 What Actors are Saying About Shakespeare

 Chiwetel Ejiofor from “WHY SHAKESPEARE?” by Larry Bridges